Anne Hov: Biography

-When Anne Hov married Tor Olsen Hov and moved to Rusthage (Rusthågå) in Nord-Fron, she started larger-scale cheese production and invented a variety where she added goat's milk to the mix for a more pronounced taste.
-The local trader Ole Kongsli liked it so much he thought there might be a market for the product in Oslo.
+When Anne Hov married Tor Olsen Hov and moved to Rusthage (Rusthågå) in Nord-Fron Municipality, she started larger-scale cheese production and invented a variety where she added goat's milk to the mix for a more pronounced taste.
+Hov’s neighbors admired what they called her “blend”, and the local trader Ole Kongsli liked it so much he thought there might be a market for the product in Oslo.
 Ole Kongsli started exporting it to his business contacts in Oslo under the name Gudbrandsdalsost ("Gudbrandsdal Cheese"), and it became so successful that it contributed significantly to the economy of the region, thus helping Gudbrandsdalen out of recession.

 In 1933, aged 87, Hov received the King's Medal of Merit (Kongens fortjenstmedalje) in silver for her contributions to Norwegian cuisine and economy.